bertbesser/dvc-deps-management/blog-article.md

 Other means of configuring S3 bucket access for DVC/`boto3` are [documented here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).

 Adding an S3 bucket as a remote to a DVC project is the same as adding any other type of remote (see the following code block or `scripts/walkthrough_extended.sh`).
-Since the given URI start with `s3://`, DVC knows that the remote should reside in a bucket.
+Since the given URI starts with `s3://`, DVC knows that the remote should reside in a bucket.
 The `-d` flag tells DVC that this remote should be used by default.
 Once the bucket is added, the DVC pipeline's configuration in `.dvc/config` should be saved, by committing the changes to Git.